juusee/Velkapp/README.md

 # Velkapp

-Little android app to stroe your friends bank accounts.
+Little android app to store your friends bank accounts.